• Log into The Dojo

 Everyone wants a promotion, but not everyone knows how to get it.
-I’ve solved that problem for you with 5 little steps and they actually checklist-1919292_1920mirror my standard sales practice.
+I’ve solved that problem for you with 5 little steps and they actually mirror my standard sales practice.
 In essence, getting that promotion is just like closing that big deal.
 If you can sell, you can get promoted.

 Step #1 – Be Awesome At What You Do.